 Emerging Leaders uses an experiential, hands-on approach over 9 weeks that allows students to learn by doing rather than being lectured to.
 Sessions revolve around small and large group discussions, team building activities, community engagement, leadership continuums and role playing.
 Topics covered include group dynamics, diversity, leadership theory and practice, ethics and values, conflict management, and develop of your leadership pathway.

 The sessions meet 2 hours a week during the same day and time in either your small group or in the large group meetings.
 Here are the sessions we are offering:

 Wednesday 6:00 - 8:00 PM

 Weekend 2 - March 20-22, 2015 (SPOTS STILL AVAILABLE)

 This format will provide students the opportunity to experience the hands-on, experiential learning approach to leadership development in a condensed weekend format while staying on campus.
 The same topics and activities as the traditional 10 week format will be featured.

 Students can pick from one of two weekends offered.
 The weekend option will have an intense schedule and students should be prepared to be actively engaged in the program for the entire duration of the weekend.
+Click here for a sample schedule.
 Questions about the schedule can be directed to 412-648-7831.

 Who is an Emerging Leader?